 If a 40+ mile day with 11,000’ of elevation gain is not your idea of fun, but the allure of the Canyon is calling, rest assured you have options!
 With a little planning, this hike can be done as a two- or three-day backpacking trip.
 For $10, you can apply for a backcountry permit to stay at one of the Corridor Campgrounds, located along the river.
 Another alternative is to complete this hike starting at the North Rim, which is open May 15-October 15.

 The best place to start researching your hike is the NPS site.
 I also found it helpful to read accounts of other long distance hikers who had completed R2R2R in a day, such as my friends Snorkel and Bobcat.
 I’ve also written about my hike, including more information on gear and nutrition here.

-The challenge of hiking R2R2R in a day made for a deeply memorable first visit to the Grand Canyon.
+The challenge of hiking the Grand Canyon Rim-to-Rim-to-Rim in a day made for a deeply memorable first visit to the Grand Canyon.
 Witnessing the changes in climate, terrain, ecosystems, and light against the canyon walls over the course of a day is an experience I won’t soon forget.

 Whether you do this as a multi-day hike or a day hike, this is an epic adventure through one of the most stunning landscapes on earth.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!

 To learn more, please visit the About This Site page.